NBA Rumors: Juwan Howard A Lakers Coaching Candidate, Betting Markets Say

 — The Big Lead (@thebiglead) April 2, 2019

-Juwan Howard played for eight teams in his long NBA career, including Dallas and Denver twice each, but he never played for the Lakers.
-However, Tyronn Lue both played for the Lakers and was previously James’ coach with Cleveland.
-After the team fired Lue in 2018, James said (per Bleacher Report) that he has “nothing but respect” for the coach.
+Howard played for eight teams in his long NBA career, including Dallas and Denver twice each, but he never played for the Lakers.
+However, Lue both played for the Lakers and was previously James’ coach with Cleveland.
+After the team fired Lue in 2018, James said, per Bleacher Report, that he has “nothing but respect” for the coach.

-Jason Kidd, another rumored coaching candidate, also was never a Laker, but Stephen A. Smith of ESPN reported last week that, contrary to chatter from other NBA reporters, the Lakers are not actually interested in Kidd as a potential coach.
+Kidd, another rumored coaching candidate, also was never a Laker, but Stephen A. Smith of ESPN reported last week that, contrary to chatter from other NBA reporters, the Lakers are not actually interested in Kidd as a potential coach.
 The NBA Hall of Famer formerly coached both the Brooklyn Nets and the Milwaukee Bucks.

 On James’ various teams, he has always been presumed to have a great deal of power over not only who coaches the club, but in relation to the team’s personnel moves, as well.